chrislattman/blogging-project/docs/terminal-commands/README.md

     - Add the name of a directory after `ls` to list the files/directories in that specific directory
     - e.g. `ls ~/Downloads` outputs the contents of your Downloads directory regardless of your current directory
 - Use the `-l` flag to list details of the files/directories
-    - The first 'd' in front of a result means it is a directory
+    - A 'd' in front of a result means it is a directory
+    - An 'l' in front of a result means it is a link/shortcut
 - Use the `-a` flag to list all files/directories in your current directory (including hidden files/directories)
 - Flags can be combined, e.g. `-al` or `-la` (order does not matter)
 - For macOS: